Rap Music: When Comedy Meets Poignancy

 well to either serious and weighty meditation or outlandish humor.
 I love both

 uses.
-So, in honor of Hip Hop Appreciation Week, I wanted to share some of my
+As such, I wanted to share some of my

 favorite rap songs/videos with you.
 I don’t necessarily think these are the